SAVE THE DATE: ATI/ITC Tax and Development Conference 2019

 The conference will bring together representatives from partner countries and development partners as well as experts, academics and civil society representatives.
 It will give all stakeholders an opportunity to connect to each other as well as to present their country/organisation and articulate their respective needs and perspectives.

 The conference programme evolved around the three ATI commitments: 1) Doubling Support to DRM in partner countries, 2) Stepping up DRM, 3) Ensuring Policy Coherence for Development.

 It combined plenary sessions with interactive formats, peer discussions with thematic sessions.
 The goal is to further the objectives of the Addis Tax Initiative and contribute to reaching its commitments until 2020.

-A detailed programme and further information will be published soon on this website.
+A detailed programme and further information can be found on the conference website:

 Synchronizing efforts —

 How the Addis Tax Initiative contributes to coordination for more effectiveness in the area of DRM,